neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 [^Young1999]: Young, L., Nilsen, R., Waymire, K. et al. [Increased affiliative response to vasopressin in mice expressing the V1a receptor from a monogamous vole](https://doi.org/10.1038/23475).
 Nature 400, 766–768 (1999).

 Young et al 1999 [^Young1999] did not find differences in the protein sequence of the V1a receptor gene.
 Instead, they found differences in the "microsatellite repeats" in the region of the genome read before the gene itself gets read.
 Although the V1a-R protein iteself is nearly identical between these two species, the protein ends up located in different parts of the brain.
-Microsatellite repeats do not effect the structure of a protein, but rather regulate where and when it is expressed (transcription and translation).
+Microsatellite repeats do not effect the structure of a protein, but rather regulate where and when it is expressed (transcribed and translated).

-## Heritability and Variability

-### Cross-fostering experiment

-Example: burrowing behavior from Hoekstra

-### Polygenic versus monogenic (spectrum)

-Example: data distributions from bendesky 2017
+## Case Study: Inheritance of complex behavioral syndromes

 An animal's behavior is comprised of many phenotypes.
 For example, one person might: participate in a lot of sports, spend a lot of their time socializing with other people, and read a lot; while another person might: not do any sports, spend most of their time alone, and write a lot.
 Let's consider that these two people mated.
 If all of their offspring were either "just like one parent" or "just like the other parent", then it might infer that the genes underlying all three of these behaviors are *linked*.